Ethiopia denies reports government has started filling dam

-ADDIS ABABA, Ethiopia (AP) — Ethiopia’s water minister denied reports Wednesday that the government had begun filling a massive hydroelectric dam that has caused severe tensions with Egypt and led some to fear military conflict.
+ADDIS ABABA, Ethiopia (AP) — Ethiopia’s water minister denied reports Wednesday that the government had begun filling a massive hydroelectric dam that has caused severe tensions with Egypt and led some to fear military conflict, while Cairo swiftly asked for clarification.

 Media outlets reported the government had begun filling after Minister Sileshi Bekele confirmed to the Ethiopian Broadcasting Corporation that satellite images from recent days showed the dam’s reservoir swelling.

 The minister told The Associated Press, however, that the images reflected heavy rains, saying that inflow was greater than the outflow.
-He later tweeted saying it created “natural pooling.”
+He later tweeted saying it had created “natural pooling.”

-On Tuesday, International Crisis Group analyst William Davison told the AP that images of the swelling reservoir captured on July 9 by a European Space Agency satellite likely show a “natural backing-up of water behind the dam.”
+On Tuesday, International Crisis Group analyst William Davison told the AP that images captured on July 9 by a European Space Agency satellite likely show a “natural backing-up of water behind the dam.”

+But neighboring Sudan on Wednesday expressed skepticism.
+Its Irrigation Ministry said in a statement that water levels at its al-Dayem station on the Blue Nile showed a decline of 90 million cubic meters per day “that confirms the closure of the dam’s gates.”

+The ministry reiterated Sudan’s rejection to “any unilateral measures” as efforts to reach a deal continue.

 Ethiopia’s latest round of talks with Egypt and Sudan on an agreement over the operation of the $4.6 billion Grand Ethiopian Renaissance Dam failed early this week.